ryanardo/bank-account/READme.md

 ## SETUP/INSTALLATION REQUIREMENTS

 * Download and install an up to date web browser
-* Click on the following [link](https://github.com/ryanglenferris/bank-account.git) to view the code Bank Account program.
+* [Click here](https://github.com/ryanglenferris/bank-account.git) to view the code for the Bank Account program.

 ## KNOWN BUGS